Chart Color Schemes

 Roxby Downs hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Roxby Downs has a median age of 31 years, which is significantly lower than the Rest of SA average of 47 years and considerably younger than the Australian median of 38 years.
-The 25-34 cohort is notably over-represented in Roxby Downs at 21.6%, compared to the Rest of SA average, while those aged 65-74 are under-represented at 1.9%.
+Roxby Downs has a median age of 31, which is significantly lower than the Rest of SA average of 47 and the Australian median of 38.
+The 25-34 cohort is notably over-represented in Roxby Downs at 21.6%, compared to the Rest of SA average, while the 65-74 age group is under-represented at 1.9%.
 This concentration of the 25-34 age group is well above the national average of 14.5%.
-According to the 2021 Census, the 35-44 age group has grown from 18.7% to 20.8% of the population.
-Conversely, the 45-54 cohort has declined from 12.8% to 11.5%, and the 15-24 group has dropped from 11.0% to 9.9%.
-Demographic modeling suggests that Roxby Downs' age profile will evolve significantly by 2041.
-The 45-54 cohort is projected to grow strongly at 12%, adding 56 residents to reach a total of 525.
-Meanwhile, both the 65-74 and 0-4 age groups are expected to see reduced numbers.
+Following the Census in 2021, the population aged 35 to 44 grew from 18.7% to 20.8%, while the 45 to 54 cohort declined from 12.8% to 11.5% and the 15 to 24 group dropped from 11.0% to 9.9%.
+Demographic modeling suggests that Roxby Downs' age profile will change significantly by 2041, with the 45 to 54 cohort projected to grow the strongest at 12%, adding 55 residents to reach 525.
+Conversely, both the 65 to 74 and 0 to 4 age groups are expected to decrease in numbers.